The Kuna Women Traditional Dress:

 Shoes: the woman's wear any pair of sandals.

-Making a mola is not only a past time but it is an important source of income for the Kuna family.
+Making a mola is not a hobby but it is an important source of income for the Guna family.

-Kuna mola blouse and skirt (saburete) Kuna Head Scarf (Muswe)
+Guna mola blouse and skirt (saburete) Guna Head Scarf (Muswe, Red/Yellow)

 has become larger with more complicated patterns

-Kuna women wearing the Gold chest plates Kuna skirt (Saburete)
+Guna women wearing the Gold chest plates Guna skirt (Saburete)

 necklaces and earrings